katafrakt/rom-encrypted_attribute/README.md

 end
 ```

+With this approach you can define the types globally in your application and reuse it, without having to pass primary_key and key_derivation_salt every time in the schema.

+### Other considerations

-By default the gem uses SHA1 for key derivation (same as Rails' default), but you can configure it by passing custom `has_digest_class` option.
+By default the gem uses SHA1 for key derivation (same as Rails' default), but you can configure it by passing custom `hash_digest_class` option.

 ``` ruby
 class SecretNotes < ROM::Relation[:sql]